kalfeher/isc-bind/README.md

 A basic recursive configuration file will be added to BIND.
 If either {{ListenrndcV4}} or {{ListenrndcV6}} are not empty, then a rule will be added to firewalld allowing DNS inbound on the public zone:  {{firewalldZone}}.

+A bind.keys file will be provided unless `key_file: "no"` (default is yes).
+This provides a method for BIND to prime its trust anchors.
+If the file is not provided, BIND will use its internal trust anchors.
+The file will only ever be used the first time BIND runs.
+An internet connected host should validate this file (within the `files` directory in the role ), prior to executing this role in a playbook.
+Signatures can be found here: https://downloads.isc.org/isc/bind9/keys/9.11/

 ### serverrole: primary
 A primary server (authoritative) that can host either dynamically or statically updated zones.
 The default is for zones to be locally dynamic and signed.
 Statically managed zones will need a template for the zone file and the zone statement for BIND's configuration file.
 An example of a statically managed zone (example.com) is included.